KwonL/Computer-Organization_2018/README.md

 by prof.JangWoo Kim

 ## Motivation
 The whole purpose of this project is to complete a system.
-To do this, I builded a pipeline CPU with cache and DMA added starting with a single cycle CPU.
+To do this, I built a pipeline CPU with cache and DMA added starting with a single cycle CPU.

 ## Features
 You can find Verilog source code in 'some_project_folder/project_folder.srcs/sources_1/imports/code'